AntonTheDev/XCode-DI-Templates/README.md

 ### Instructions

-Once the template is installed, XCode-DI will show up in your default templates when creating a new xcode project and prepares a full cartfile for configuration
+Once the template is installed, XCode-DI will show up in your default templates when creating a new Xcode project.

-After creating the project, close it, and navigate into the root directory, and run the following command:
+The project contains a pre-configured cartfile will the all the imports and script build phases configured.
+After creating the project, and navigate into the root directory, and run the following command:

 ```
 carthage update